University campus in Michigan

 Grand Valley State University's Information Systems (BS) program is ABET-accredited by the Computing Accreditation Commission, covering database management, networking, distributed computing, and systems analysis with business fundamentals equivalent to a minor (GVSU IS).
 Wayne State University's Technology, Information Systems and Analytics (TISA) program through the Mike Ilitch School of Business prepares students for data-intensive business environments with SAP ERP, big data, and cybersecurity coursework (Wayne State TISA).
 Almost every major Michigan university maintains research institutes devoted to data and business analytics, signaling the field's importance.
 Compare programs in California, Texas, or explore our national IS rankings.

-Information Systems Job Market in Michigan
+Information Systems Job Growth in Michigan

 Employment Outlook